aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Returns or sets a Boolean to indicate the series name display behavior for the data labels on a chart.
+Indicates whether the series name displays for the data labels on a chart.
 True to show the series name.
 False to hide.

 **Returns:**
 boolean